Premarital & Postmarital Agreements

 The principle reason is to negate (rule-out) slipping into an “informal (common law) marriage”.
 An informal marriage may come into existence simply by a couple cohabiting (this means living together and having sexual relations) plus making a declaration to others that they are married.
 Simply making an introduction to others that one’s live-in partner is “my spouse” or referring in public to “my husband” or “my wife” might be sufficient.

-If an informal marriage comes into existence, then a “community property estate” [link to topic] will come into existence.
+If an informal marriage comes into existence, then a “community property estate” will come into existence.
 Later in time, one partner or their heirs, might make a claim that an informal marriage came into existence.
 If either partner has assets of significant value, this could lead to a big up-set and expensive litigation.
 There was a famous case like this involving the singer, Frank Sinatra whose estate was worth $200 million.

 A written “cohabitation agreement” clearly eliminates the complications that follow when someone claims an “informal marriage” to the surprise of the other partner or their heirs.